 Philadelphia Criminal Defense Attorney

 If you are facing aggravated indecent assault charges it may seem like the odds are against you.
 You will be facing an overzealous prosecutor and be subject to public condemnation before a trial will be able to determine your innocence or guilt.
-Skilled attorney Joseph D. Lento understands this and is willing to protect your rights in court.
-Contact him today for help.
+The skilled attorneys at the Lento Law Firm understand this and are willing to protect your rights in court.
+Contact them today for help.